Saraholoughlin5/Milestone-Project-2/README.md

 #### **Frequent User**<a name="frequent"></a>

 - I can use the map to find the places listed
-- I can contact the site owner with any questions on the area
+- I can contact the site owner with any questions on the area/requests for up-to-date information
 - I can check for new sections/information on the area

 ### **Testing**<a name="testing"></a>

 This is a partially static website with three main JavaScript features: fade in images, buttons and text/urls linked to the Google Maps map, and the EmailJS contact form.
-Testing will cover JavaScript feature workability, visual inspection (layout, image clarity, alignment), text inspection, link and button inspection, browser/device compatability and responsivity.
+Testing covers JavaScript feature workability, visual inspection (layout, image clarity, alignment), text inspection, link and button inspection, browser/device compatability and responsivity.

 #### **User Testing**<a name="usertesting"></a>